What is New Student Orientation?

 Can I bring my parents or a friend with me to orientation?

-New Student Orientation is just for new students and not parents, guardians or friends (unless they are also new students!).
+New Student Orientation is just for new students and not parents, guardians or friends.
 We ask that students attend orientation by themselves because the focus of the presentation is on their responsibilities and academic success.

 Separate and dedicated orientation sessions are scheduled for parents and families.
 Sessions provide tips for encouraging student success; tutoring and mentoring resources; information on wellness offerings, student activities, and career and transfer planning assistance.
 Online registration is requested for these sessions.